Domain age checker, check domain age of a website is a search engine optimization tool that provides actual results regarding the age of a website.

 After checking the age of a domain name and find that it has existed for a long, you can then make efforts to find out if the domain name has some negativism attached to it and for how long.

 For instance, the previous owner might have been employing black hat SEO techniques to try to gain some search engine advantages.

 Another problem associated with some existing domain names is having a bad reputation amongst users.
 Some users may have blocked the website or tagged it as spam or malware.
 If these flaws are not removed, the future of the domain could be at stake.

-Checking the domain name gives you an idea of how long it has existed so you can carry out an underground investigation before buying it.
+The domain age checker tool gives you an idea of how long the domain name has existed so you can carry out an underground investigation before buying it.